garywhite207/minetest_life/README.md

 All mods used in this subgame are used here under their original licenses.
 I do not take any credit whatsoever for any of the content in these mods.
 Please see the license file inside each mod for their respective terms.

-The header.png file in /menu is a modified version of
+The header.png file in /menu is a modified version of the header.png file for minetest_game, and as such is distributed under the same CC-BY-SA 3.0 license.